lucaparisi91/lustre-testbed/Readme.md

 ## Setting up networking

-The network should be configured as static network
+The network should be configured as static network.
+For instance on the mgs one would use.

 ```bash
 nmcli con add type ethernet autoconnect yes con-name lustre_network  ifname enp0s1 ip4 192.168.64.17 gw4 192.168.64.1 ipv4.dns 192.168.64.1